-The objective of the Technical Resources Program is to provide resources for the development of Feasibility Studies through support from Technical Assistance Teams; and provide Watershed Coordinators to educate and build capacity in communities and facilitate community and stakeholder engagement.
-The Technical Resources Program funds shall be allocated to support achievement of SCW Program goals as articulated in Section I. The Technical Resource Program will provide services to and be funded by the Regional Program.
+The objectives of the Technical Resources Program are to provide resources for the development of Feasibility Studies through support from Technical Assistance Teams; and provide Watershed Coordinators to educate and build capacity in communities and facilitate community and Stakeholder engagement.
+The Technical Resources Program funds shall be allocated to support achievement of SCW Program goals as articulated in Section I. The Technical Resource Program, consisting of Technical Assistance Teams and Watershed Coordinators, will provide services to and be funded by the Regional Program.
 Watershed Area Steering Committees will determine how to appropriate funds for the Technical Resources Program.